The Best Late Night Restaurants In San FranciscoYes, there are actually spots to get a meal after 11pm. Here’s where to find them.

 Toyose is located inside a converted garage, but unlike our third-grade science projects, most of what comes out of this place is actually pretty good.
-It’s open until midnight daily (1:30am Saturdays), and late-night is when you should come here—both because that feels like the right time to eat out of a converted garage and the Korean food they serve is filling and perfect for after you’ve had a few drinks.
+It’s open until 11:30 weeknights and 1:30am weekends, and late-night is when you should come here—both because that feels like the right time to eat out of a converted garage and the Korean food they serve is filling and perfect for after you’ve had a few drinks.
 We like the seafood pancake with shrimp, calamari, and vegetables, the kimchi fried rice, and the kimchi stew.

 ABV is a great casual get-to-know-you bar—it’s moody, dimly lit, and will likely suck you in for more than a few hours.
 When you realize “a quick drink” turned into a late dinner, go for their excellent charcuterie board or the burger (it’s one of the best in the city) topped with secret sauce and white American cheddar.
 They also have other excellent small plates that sound like they were plucked off the menu from a fancy California cuisine restaurant, like squash blossom tacos and beet-cured salmon toast.

-Grubstake looks like either a streetcar or an old-school lunch wagon (depending on how hungry you are when you end up here at midnight), which is certainly one reason this American diner in Polk Gulch stands out.
-The other is that this spot, which has been going strong since the 1960s, caters to the red-eye crowd—serving straightforward burgers, tuna melts, breakfast plates, shakes, and fries until 4am.
+Grubstake looks like a streetcar, which is certainly one reason this American diner in Polk Gulch stands out.
+The other is that this spot, which has been going strong since the 1960s, caters to the red-eye crowd—serving straightforward burgers, tuna melts, breakfast plates, shakes, and fries until 3am Sunday through Wednesday and 4am Thursday through Saturday.
 And since this is a late-night spot with greasy-spoon energy, you can slide into a red booth, admire the old mural and fake grapes hanging from the ceiling, and fill up on all things fried.